tho121/dqn_continuous/README.md

 From the command line, type in 'python ./PROJECT_PATH/reacher.py'
 By default, this file is set to load the trained agent.
 You can watch the agent perform the task for 3 episodes and the score is printed in the command line window.
+The environment is already included for Windows.
+If another environment needs to be used, change the line

+env = UnityEnvironment(file_name='./Reacher_Windows_x86_64/Reacher.exe')

+to point to your environment.
+This environment was downloaded from a link found in the lesson "4.
+The Environment - Explore" in the Continuous Control topic.